-These waterproof boots are designed with a 5-inch shaft, an ultra-cozy microfleece lining and cushioned insoles for enhancing comfort.
+These waterproof boots are designed with a 5-inch shaft, cozy microfleece lining and cushioned insoles for enhanced comfort.

-Pros: The brand’s Wave-Siping outsoles provide optimal traction.
+Pros: Proprietary Wave-Siping outsoles are built for optimal traction.
 Side zippers allow for easy on and off.
-The upper is available in different material options, including leather and nylon.
-They also come in plenty of colorways and wide width sizes.
+Upper is available in different materials, including leather and nylon.
+Offered in many colorways and wide width sizes.

 Cons: Some may find the laces a bit flimsy.